ledermann/docker-vue/README.md

 # DockerVue

-Single page application (SPA) built with [Vue.js](https://vuejs.org/).
+Single-page application (SPA) built with [Vue.js](https://vuejs.org/).
 It's is a very simple kind of CMS (content management system) allowing to manage posts (articles) with images.

 This is the frontend only.
-The backend is a separate project called [DockerRails](https://github.com/ledermann/docker-rails), created with Ruby on Rails and responding as an API with JSON.
+The backend is a separate project called [DockerRails](https://github.com/ledermann/docker-rails), created with Ruby on Rails and responding as an JSON API.

 ## Tools used